Lovepreet-Singh-ACET/Edu-chatBot/README.md

 > docker run -it  -p 5005:5005 edubot

-If it gives an error port 5005 already in use.
-Their are two things that we can do
+If it gives an error port 5005 already in use, their are two things that we can do
 1. check if some other container is already running with the same port number and stop it
-    > To see list of running container we can use
+    - To see list of running container we can use
     > docker ps
     - after seeing which container is running already we can stop it using
     > docker stop \<contaner id>